toml-lang/toml/toml.md

 **Multi-line literal strings** are surrounded by three single quotes on each side and allow newlines.
 Like literal strings, there is no escaping whatsoever.
 A newline immediately following the opening delimiter will be trimmed.
+TOML parsers must normalize newlines in the same manner as multi-line basic strings.

 All other content between the delimiters is interpreted as-is without modification.

 ```toml
 regex2 = '''I [dw]on't need \d{2} apples'''